 Safety and effectiveness in pediatric patients have not been established.

-Clinical studies of Etoposide Injection USP for the treatment of refractory testicular tumors did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently from younger patients.
-Of more than 600 patients in four clinical studies in the NDA databases who received Etoposide Injection USP or Etoposide phosphate in combination with other chemotherapeutic agents for the treatment of small cell lung cancer (SCLC), about one third were older than 65 years.
+Clinical studies of Etoposide for the treatment of refractory testicular tumors did not include sufficient numbers of patients aged 65 years and over to determine whether they respond differently from younger patients.
+Of more than 600 patients in four clinical studies in the NDA databases who received Etoposide or Etoposide phosphate in combination with other chemotherapeutic agents for the treatment of small cell lung cancer (SCLC), about one third were older than 65 years.
 When advanced age was determined to be a prognostic factor for response or survival in these studies, comparisons between treatment groups were performed for the elderly subset.
 In the one study (Etoposide in combination with cyclophosphamide and vincristine compared with cyclophosphamide and vincristine or cyclophosphamide, vincristine, and doxorubicin) where age was a significant prognostic factor for survival, a survival benefit for elderly patients was observed for the Etoposide regimen compared with the control regimens.
-No differences in myelosuppression were seen between elderly and younger patients in these studies except, for an increased frequency of WHO Grade III or IV leukopenia among elderly patients in a study of Etoposide phosphate or Etoposide in combination with cisplatin.
+No differences in myelosuppression were seen between elderly and younger patients in these studies except for an increased frequency of WHO Grade III or IV leukopenia among elderly patients in a study of Etoposide phosphate or Etoposide in combination with cisplatin.
 Elderly patients in this study also had more anorexia, mucositis, dehydration, somnolence, and elevated BUN levels than younger patients.

 In five single-agent studies of Etoposide phosphate in patients with a variety of tumor types, 34% of patients were age 65 years or more.
 WHO Grade III or IV leukopenia, granulocytopenia, and asthenia were more frequent among elderly patients.